 Deputy Minister retired to Windfields Farm in Maryland to begin his new career at stud beginning in 1984.
 Due Process Stable resisted some very tempting offers for the stallion prospect.
 Since Vice Regent was standing at Windfields in Oshawa, the Windfields management team were very keen to stand that one’s best son at their Maryland farm.
-Here Deputy Minister shared the stallion barn of his grand sire Northern Dancer, as well as The Minstrel, Halo, Val de L’Orne, Smarten and other top flight stallions.
-The stage is set for him to become a top tier sire in his own right, which he was to become.
+Here Deputy Minister shared the stallion barn of his grand sire Northern Dancer, as well as The Minstrel, Halo, Val de l’Orne, Smarten and other top flight stallions.
+The stage now set for him to become a top tier sire in his own right.

 Breeders were very high on Deputy Minister from the get go.
 He had an impressive first book of mares.
 He proved a very game, fast and genuine race horse on the track and as time would unfold, he was able to pass these traits on to his progeny.
 Deputy Minister eventually sired ninety stakes winners in his career.
 The list includes multiple champions and top class sons as sires as well as top daughters as broodmares.
 In fact he is the broodmare sire of more than one hundred and eighty stakes winners.

-French Deputy won the Jerome Handicap and then as a sire he is responsible for Left Bank (Cigar Mile, Vosburgh Stakes, Whitney Handicap) and House Party (Prioress Stakes) in the US as well as Admire Jupiter (Tenno Sho Spring) and Kurofune (Japanese Derby, Japan Dirt Cup) in Japan.
+Deputy Minister’s son French Deputy captured the Jerome Handicap and then as a sire he is responsible for Left Bank (Cigar Mile, Vosburgh Stakes, Whitney Handicap) and House Party (Prioress Stakes) in America as well as Admire Jupiter (Tenno Sho Spring) and Kurofune (Japanese Derby, Japan Dirt Cup) in Japan.
 The latter in the midst of a prominent career at stud in Japan.
 In addition to his prominent sire ranking in Japan, French Deputy is now among the top broodmare sires in the far east.

 Other grade/group one winning sons of Deputy Minister include Deputy Commander, a winner of the Travers Stakes and the Super Derby, as well as finishing second to Skip Away in the Breeder’s Cup Classic.
 Dehere was named the Eclipse Award champion two year old in 1993 after his wins in the grade one Champagne Stakes and Hopeful Stakes.
 Touch Gold captured the prestigious Belmont Stakes and Haskell Invitational.
 Victory Speech won the Strub Stakes, Dwyer Stakes, and Swaps Stakes.
 Always A Classic scored in the grade one Early Time Turf Classic.
 Go Deputy won the Sword Dancer Handicap and Salt Lake was victorious in the Hopeful Stakes and King’s Bishop Stakes.